TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 This plugin is carefully implemented with an intent of becoming a shared component for reading rF2 internals.
 For read operations, it can handle any number of clients without slowing down rF2 plugin thread.
 A lot of work was done to ensure it is as efficient and reliable as possible.

-rFactor 2 API has some limitations/bugs, and plugin tries to deals with them (to some extent) by deriving some information (damage), tracking session transitions and optionally reading game memory directly.
+rFactor 2 API has some limitations/bugs, and plugin tries to deal with that by deriving some information: basic accumulated damage info, tracking session transitions and optionally reading game memory directly.

 # Acknowledgements
 ##### This work is based on: